Miksuu/a2waspwarfare/Guides/CommanderGuide/commanderGuide.md

 ## Based on Situation
 Evaluate the current battlefield dynamics and choose positions that maximize your strategic advantages.
 ## Resource Proximity
-Ensure bases are near resources to streamline your supply chain.
+Ensure bases are near to towns to streamline your supply chain.
-- supply mission, cc placement
+- supply mission, cc placement near road

 # Tactics
 # Build a Counterbase